Compass Group Advances Share Buyback Plan - TipRanks.com

 Compass Group plc (GB:CPG) has released an update.

-Compass Group PLC has announced the purchase of 2,000 of its own ordinary shares as part of a larger $500 million share buyback program, with the recent transaction conducted through BNP Paribas Financial Markets.
-The acquired shares are to be held in treasury, potentially for employee share schemes.
-Following this purchase, the total number of voting rights in the company remains at 1,702,760,189 Ordinary Shares.
+Compass Group PLC has announced the buyback of 2,000 of its own shares as part of a larger $500 million repurchase plan set to conclude in 2024.
+These shares, bought via BNP Paribas Financial Markets, will be held in treasury to fulfill obligations from employee share schemes.
+The recent transaction is a continuation of the company’s commitment to return value to shareholders, following a market equivalent of $250 million share buyback commenced in December 2023.

 For further insights into GB:CPG stock, check out TipRanks’ Stock Analysis page.